MoRe-ERL: Learning Motion Residuals using Episodic Reinforcement Learning: Related Works

 \subsection{Episodic Reinforcement Learning}

-ERL is a distinct family of RL that emphasizes the maximization of returns over entire episodes, typically lasting several seconds, rather than optimizing each step in the episodes while interacting with the environment \cite{whitley1993genetic,peters2008reinforcement}.
+ERL is a distinct family of RL that emphasizes the maximization of returns over entire episodes, typically lasting several seconds, rather than optimizing each step in the episodes while interacting with the environment \cite{peters2008reinforcement}.
 Unlike Step-based RL, such as PPO \cite{schulman2017proximal} and SAC \cite{haarnoja2018soft}, ERL shifts the solution search from per-step actions to a parameterized trajectory space, leveraging techniques like MPs \cite{schaal2006dynamic, paraschos2013probabilistic} for generating action sequences.
 This approach enables a broader exploration horizon \cite{kober2008policy}.
 Recent advances in \textit{Deep Black-Box Reinforcement Learning} (BBRL)\cite{Otto_bbrl_2022} have integrated ERL with deep neural networks.
-Building on BBRL, follow-up works have investigated smooth transitions between re-planning phases \cite{otto2023mp3}.
-MoRe-ERL employs ERL to learn motion refinements and improve the sample efficiency by leveraging the prior knowledge from pre-planned reference trajectories.
+MoRe-ERL employs ERL to learn motion refinements and improve the sample efficiency by leveraging prior knowledge from pre-planned reference trajectories.